Anvesan ResearchStablecoin Funding Report

 3.3 · The Long Tail

-171 of 234 investors show up once.
-Though the ecosystem looks broad on paper, it's very much concentrated in practice.
-Most capital allocators are one off, coming in from adjacent deals.
+245 of 321 investors show up once.
+Though the ecosystem looks broad on paper, it is concentrated in practice.
+Most allocators are one-off, arriving from an adjacent deal.

 3.4 · Vertical Integration